MaharshiPatel2274/PRiSM/README.md

 Current Status

-Core workspace (projects, prompts, sidebar) functional.

-Circuits and CAD return deterministic mock data mapped from user prompts.

-BOM, Risk, Testing, and User Manual sections are fully operational.
+Project management, AI prompt panel, Circuits, CAD, BOM, Risk, Testing, and User Manual are functional.

-CSV and PDF exports verified.
+CSV export (BOM) and PDF export (User Manual) fully working.

-Pending: Wokwi simulation integration, real Zoo + SimScale API connections, and expanded code generation.

-Next Steps

-Connect live Zoo and SimScale APIs.
+Circuits and CAD sections pull deterministic mock data.

+Backend prepared for real API integration (Zoo, SimScale, Wokwi).

+Roadmap

-Finalize Wokwi CLI integration for Arduino simulation.
+Finalize Wokwi CLI integration for live Arduino simulation.

-Expand generated code coverage (Python, C++, Rust).
+Connect Zoo API for real CAD generation.

+Enable SimScale API for real-time simulations.

+Expand code generation pipeline with more languages and richer test coverage.

-Add authentication and multi-user support.
+Add authentication and multi-user project support.

+Contribution

+Contributions are welcome.
+The system is modular, and new APIs or exporters can be integrated by extending the backend /api routes and updating the workspace panels.

+License

+This project is released under the MIT License.